jamesbond448/mtool_jap_sugoi_translation/README.md

 Now to translate use mtool, go to translate tab and click on export the original text which give you a ManualTransFile.json

-Then but it in your php project folder
+Then put it in your php project folder
 <details>
   <summary>Image</summary>